 Application Level C GRI G3.1 Disclosure Section Profile Disclosure Description Level Cross-reference/Direct answer Strategy and Analysis 1.1 Statement from the most senior decision-maker of the organization.
 P4 1.2 Description of key impacts, risks, and opportunities.
 P16 Organizational Profile 2.1 Name of the organization.
 P14 2.2 Primary brands, products, and/or services.
 P14 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures.
 P14.
 More detailed information is published in the MCI Annual Report P11 MCI Annual Report 2010 2.4 Location of organization's headquarters.
 P14 2.5 Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report.
 P14.
 We deem all countries relevant to our sustainability strategy 2.6 Nature of ownership and legal form.
 P14.
 More information is published in the MCI Annual Report P24 MCI Annual Report 2010 2.7 Markets served (including geographic breakdown, sectors served, and types of customers/beneficiaries).
 P14.
 More information is published in the MCI Annual Report P25 MCI Annual Report 2010 2.8 Scale of the reporting organization.
-P14 2.9 Significant changes during the reporting period regarding size, structure, or ownership.
+P14: In 2010 MCI operated in 45 countries with 957 staff.
+Turnover was CHF271Million with a gross margin of CHF107Million and an EBT of CHF5Million.
+Total assets were CHF147Million, with total liabilities of CHF114Million and total equity of CHF33Million 2.9 Significant changes during the reporting period regarding size, structure, or ownership.
 Not covered as included in MCI Annual Report P22 MCI Annual Report 2010 2.10 Awards received in the reporting period.
 Sustainability awards covered on P6.
 Other awards detailed on P38 MCI Annual Report MCI Annual Report 2010 Report Parameters 3.1 Reporting period (e.g., fiscal/calendar year) for information provided.
 P5 3.2 Date of most recent previous report (if any).
 P5 3.3 Reporting cycle (annual, biennial, etc.) P5 3.4 Contact point for questions regarding the report or its contents.
-P5 3.5 Process for defining report content.
-P5 3.6 Boundary of the report (e.g., countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers).
-See GRI Boundary Protocol for further guidance.
-P5 3.7 State any specific limitations on the scope or boundary of the report (see completeness principle for explanation of scope).
-P5 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organizations.
 P5